 Exercises:

-Ex 11.1
+Exercise 11.1

-On January 9th, Steve and Josh form a partnership to provide snow shoveling services to the County area.
-Steve contributes cash of $4,000 as well as a piece of equipment valued at $3,680.
-Josh contributes cash of $8,820 as well as a vehicle valued at $9,800.
-The partnership also assumed responsibility for Josh's long-term note payable of $2,300 related to the vehicle.
+On January 9th, Steve and Josh form a partnership to provide snow shoveling services to the county area.
+Steve contributes $4,000 cash as well as a piece of equipment valued at $3,680.
+Josh contributes $8,820 cash as well as a vehicle valued at $9,800.
+The partnership also assumes responsibility for Josh's long-term note payable of $2,300 related to the vehicle.

-REQUIRED:

 Prepare the journal entry to record Steve's initial capital investment.